astrivant/polyad/docs/operations/metrics.md

 Composition, Activation, TemporaryConnection, Workload, Daemon, Resource, Gate, ShutdownPolicy and GraphRule CRs.
 Root mode also scans OperatorPool and RemoteScale.
 Reusable definitions count separately from instances.
 Definition references are not ownership links.
-Direct resources come from graph status, not a cluster-wide Pod or workload census; they include graph child CRs and operator-owned helpers.
+Direct resources come from graph status and include graph child CRs and operator-owned helpers.
 Do not add these to the CR inventory or to recursive subtree resource totals.